-The Hello protocol is comparatively trivial and will not be explored in greater detail than here.
+The Hello protocol is comparatively trivial and will not be explored in more detail.

 LSAs

 At the heart of OSPF are LSA messages.
 Despite the name, some LSA s do not, strictly speaking, describe link-state information.
 Common LSA s describe information such as: